wapitea/event_manager/README.md

 Official documentation: [hexdocs](https://hexdocs.pm/event_manager).

-EventManager help you to manager subscriptions to specific event.
-Thanks to this lib reduce couple become easy.
+The event manager helps you manage subscriptions to specific events.
+Thanks to this lib, you'll be able to easily reduce coupling.

-Inspired by the `EventDispatcher` package from Symfony Framework and adapte for functionnal programming.
+Inspired by the `EventDispatcher` package from Symfony Framework and adapted for functionnal programming.

 ## Installation